Kaduna, Nigeria, is a city that is more than what meets the eye – it will take more than just a visit to truly comprehend what makes up the city.

 A tough decision to be made by the judges.
 Some criterium were used to determine the winner.
 Idea originality, Practical Implementation, Presentation, Innovation, etc. We also had an outlined list of use case verticals for the participants to choose from including, Finance, Voting and Governance, Agriculture, Education, and Real Estate.
 It was amazing how bright the minds of these undergraduates turned out to be as they came up with brilliant ideas and unique presentations.

-After some breathtaking moments for the spectators and hot seats for the participants, the pitches
+After some breathtaking moments for the spectators and hot seats for the participants, the pitches came to an end.

+The judges weren’t just judgmental as a motive to select the best but also made corrections and advised on improvements on most ideas to prepare the participants for the real world.
 The participants all learned quite a lot from the judges and the winning team was the one with a blockchain project for the country addressing pain felt by all.

-institution.
-The team went home with a prize of a hundred thousand naira, with the 3rd and 2nd place
+The blockchain voting team won the first place, just as it won in the previous hackathon from another institution.
+The team went home with a prize of a hundred thousand naira, with the 3rd and 2nd place gaining consolation prizes from IBM.

-Jelurida/Ardor on the campus with the established community which we hope to groom and develop
+It was a successful move establishing a blockchain HUB for Jelurida/Ardor on the campus with the established community which we hope to groom and develop with further plans.
+This is just the beginning.

 /Adedayo Adebajo